thesephist/oak/README.md

 - `make fmt` or `make f` runs the `oak fmt` code formatter over any _files with unstaged changes in the git repository_.
 This is equivalent to running `oak fmt --changes --fix`.
 - `make tests` or `make t` runs the Go tes suite for the Oak language and interpreter
 - `make test-oak` or `make tk` runs the Oak test suite, which tests the standard libraries
+- `make test-js` runs the Oak test suite on the system's Node.js, compiled using `oak build --web`
 - `make install` installs the Oak interpreter on your `$GOPATH` as `oak`, and re-installs Oak's vim syntax file

 To try Oak by building from source, clone the repository and run `make install` (or simply `go build`).